jpatel98/brainflix-client/README.md

 "><img src="public/Logo.png" align="center"></p>

 ## About
 A mock SPA (single page application) site for streaming videos.
 Demonstrating proficiency in React, React-Router, Node, Express, API's as well as other front-end essentials.
-This project was completed in three weeks.
-Each sprint in this folder is the culmination of a weeks worth of work, sprint-three folder has the final version of the project.

 *NOTE: This app needs the [server](https://github.com/jpatel98/jigar-patel-brainflix-api) to run in parallel for full functionality.*